KarlMontejo/direct-supply-chatbot-kata/README.md

 ## Notes

 - The mock data is designed for demonstration, not production.
 In a real system, the JSONL files would be replaced by enterprise inventory, contract, and supplier APIs.
-- The in-memory SQLite database resets on every server restart — there is no persistence.
+- The in-memory SQLite database resets on every server restart and there is no persistence.
 - The chatbot does not execute orders.
 It produces recommendations that humans review and approve.